saramazz/genomit_PMD/README.md

 python setup.py  install
 ```

-This script initializes your environment, prompts for dataset configuration, and ensures all dependencies are correctly installed.
+This script initializes your environment, prompts for data configuration, and ensures all dependencies are correctly installed.

 ## Quick Start